magnonta/magno/README.md

 ## Hi, I'm Magno Oliveira!

-Father of John and others 3 dogs, husband and Platform Consultant Lead.
+Father of JM and others 3 dogs, husband and Platform Consultant Lead.

 ### About me: